Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Get-AzOperationalInsightsWorkspaceManagementGroups.md

 ## SYNTAX

 ```
-Get-AzureRmOperationalInsightsWorkspaceManagementGroups [-ResourceGroupName] <String> [-Name] <String>
+Get-AzOperationalInsightsWorkspaceManagementGroups [-ResourceGroupName] <String> [-Name] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmOperationalInsightsWorkspaceManagementGroups** cmdlet lists the management groups that are connected to a workspace.
+The **Get-AzOperationalInsightsWorkspaceManagementGroups** cmdlet lists the management groups that are connected to a workspace.

 ## EXAMPLES

 ### Example 1: Get management groups by workspace name
 ```
-PS C:\>Get-AzureRmOperationalInsightsWorkspaceManagementGroups -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
+PS C:\>Get-AzOperationalInsightsWorkspaceManagementGroups -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
 ```

 This command gets the management groups for the workspace named MyWorkspace in the resource group named ContosoResourceGroup.

 ### Example 2: Get management groups by using the pipeline
 ```
-PS C:\>Get-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" | Get-AzureOperationalInsightsWorkspaceManagementGroups
+PS C:\>Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" | Get-AzOperationalInsightsWorkspaceManagementGroups
 ```

-This command uses the Get-AzureRmOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then passes the workspace to the current cmdlet, which gets the management groups for that workspace.
+This command uses the Get-AzOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then passes the workspace to the current cmdlet, which gets the management groups for that workspace.

 ## PARAMETERS